OfirSL/data-mining-project/README.md

 \
 **-c** :
-- -c argument will create the tables for the "ofir_samuel" database.
+- -c argument will create the tables for the "shufersal" database.

 \
 **-gl** :
-- "ofir_samuel" tables must exist before using the -gl argument.
+- "shufersal" tables must exist before using the -gl argument.

 \
 **-url** :
 - The url following the -url argument should be from the second sub category type, for example look at *sub_links.png*
-- "ofir_samuel" tables must be created before using the -url argument.
+- "shufersal" tables must be created before using the -url argument.
-- The products in the url will be parsed and filed to the "ofir_samuel" database.
+- The products in the url will be parsed and filed to the "shufersal" database.
 - The given url will be inserted to the url column in the category table.
 - Usage example: -url https://www.shufersal.co.il/online/he/%D7%A7%D7%98%D7%92%D7%95%D7%A8%D7%99%D7%95%D7%AA/%D7%A1%D7%95%D7%A4%D7%A8%D7%9E%D7%A8%D7%A7%D7%98/%D7%A4%D7%99%D7%A8%D7%95%D7%AA-%D7%95%D7%99%D7%A8%D7%A7%D7%95%D7%AA/%D7%99%D7%A8%D7%A7%D7%95%D7%AA-%D7%95%D7%A4%D7%99%D7%A8%D7%95%D7%AA-%D7%9E%D7%A6%D7%95%D7%A0%D7%A0%D7%99%D7%9D/c/A0409

 \
 **-all** :
-- "ofir_samuel" tables must exist before using the -all argument.
+- "shufersal" tables must exist before using the -all argument.
 - -all will parse all the acceptable urls from the category table.
 To fill the category table with all the acceptable links one should run the -gl command or alternatively use the -url argument.

 \